Probable Dormant Neutron Star in a Short-Period Binary System: Photometric modulation of J1255 --- TESS and UVOT

 The \textit{TESS} variability is dominated by a periodic signal at half the orbital period, consistent with an ellipsoidal modulation caused by the tidal distortion of the primary star induced by the gravity of the unseen companion \citep{kopal59,morris85,morris93}.
 This variability, at the level of $5$\,ppt (parts per thousands of the average stellar luminosity), is plotted and modeled in Fig.~\ref{fig:TESS-unfolded} using the first three harmonics of the orbital period and the phase derived from the RVs in Section \ref{sec:orbital}.
 Low-frequency systematic effects were filtered using a Fourier comb, applied at frequencies lower than $0.25\times$ the orbital frequency, simultaneous with the harmonic fit \citep{faigler11}.

 Fig.~\ref{fig:TESS-unfolded} also shows the residuals from the fit, which display some additional variability at a level of $2$--$3$\,ppt, most clearly in the data from Sector~15.
 The extra variability, displayed in the middle panels of the figure, is not strictly periodic, and therefore we opted to present its autocorrelation (ACF), as in \citet*{mcquillan13}.
-The ACF shows that the variability is indeed strongly correlated with itself at earlier times, at a typical lag which is similar to the orbital period.
+The ACF shows that the variability is indeed strongly correlated with itself at earlier times, at a typical lag that is similar to the orbital period.
 This probably originates from stellar rotation, as observed in many stars by recent space missions \citep{mcquillan14}.
-The stellar rotation period is similar to the orbital period, because the stellar rotation tends to be synchronized or nearly synchronized with the orbital period at such short periods \citep{mazeh08}.
+The stellar rotation period is equal or almost equal to the orbital period, apparently because stellar rotation tends to be synchronized with orbital period at such short periods \citep[e.g.,][]{mazeh08}.

 For our canonical measurement of the ellipsoidal amplitude, we use only Sector~22, in which the residuals are significantly smaller and less correlated.
 The phase-folded data from Sector 22 are shown in Fig.~\ref{fig:TESS-folded}, along with the best-fit two-harmonic model.
 As before, the period and phase of the fit were fixed at the RV orbital-solution values.